jgverges/git-github/warnings-git.md

 ````
 This means you have too many dangling commits for git to automatically clean up.

-- Dangling objects are issues for git to resolve:

-- Dangling blob = A change that made it to the staging area/index, but never got committed.

-Dangling commit = A commit that isn't directly linked to by any child commit, branch, tag or other reference.

 You can delete or get them back.